lihuixidian/ONCE-/README.md

 Another version for ONCE(+) optimized for Spark and Sparkstreaming can be found in https://github.com/lihuixidian/ONCESpark, which shall be released sooner.

 ## Citaion:
-For detailed information for the algorithms, please check and cite the following pape
+For detailed information for the algorithms, please check and cite the following paper

 '''
 @article{LI2019,
 title = "Counting the Frequency of Time-constrained Serial Episodes in a Streaming Sequence",